 My Royal Ambassador friend was upgraded to a 30 sq m ‘deluxe’ sea view room.
 This was, at best, average sized but did have a perfect view over the sea.
 It also gave him a perfect position at 2am to listen to people racing their Lamborghini’s up and down La Croisette.

 Me, just a lowly Ambassador, received a 40 sq m ‘executive’ city view room.
-I have posted a photo below which (rare for this blog!) is one I actually took myself (all the other photos in this post are stock photos).
-You can see how spacious it is.
 Frankly, I couldn’t have cared less about not having a sea view, given that we were out all day and, indeed, had been staring at the sea all day anyway!

 I usually try to avoid hotels in need of refurbishment, for obvious reasons.
 However, I really loved the Carlton.
 As befits its age, it has amazingly wide corridors and a number of lovely spiral staircases running through it.
 My room, whilst clearly old in places, was well decorated, very well maintained, had a modern TV and was a very good size.